 Bees are fastidious little creatures that spend a lot of time grooming themselves and their nestmates.

-A bee that’ is dying ‘s close to death may stop grooming itself leading to a dishevelled appearance.
+A dying bee that’s close to death may stop grooming itself leading to a dishevelled appearance.

 This is a common occurrence in nests and hives that are infected with varroa mites.